Patricia Smith (poet): Journalism

 Smith won the Distinguished Writing Award for Commentary from the American Society of Newspaper Editors (ASNE), 1997.
 However, The Boston Globe returned the ASNE award and withdrew her from consideration for a Pulitzer Prize after the newspaper acknowledged that some of her columns contained fabricated people, events, and quotes.

 Personal life

 Patricia Smith was born in 1955 in Chicago, Illinois.
 She attended Southern Illinois University and Northwestern University.

-Smith is married to Bruce DeSilva, journalist and Edgar Award-winning author.
+Smith is married to Bruce DeSilva, a journalist and Edgar Award-winning author.
 She lives in Howell, New Jersey.